dabeaz/curio/docs/tutorial.rst

 Making Connections
 ------------------

-Curio provides some high-level utility functions for making connections.
+Curio provides some high-level functions for making outgoing connections.
 For example, here is a task that makes a connection to ``www.python.org``::

     import curio